-Wondering how the tenor you choose affects your FD interest rate?
+Wondering how the tenure you choose affects your FD interest rate?
 Here’s what you need to know!

-The FD tenor plays a pivotal role in determining the interest rates offered by issuers.
-Generally, the longer the tenor, the higher the interest rates.
+The FD tenure plays a pivotal role in determining the interest rates offered by issuers.
+Generally, the longer the tenure, the higher the interest rates.
 This is due to the opportunity cost that banks and NBFCs face.
 In this case, they lock in funds for an extended period, and in return, they offer higher interest rates to compensate for the restricted access to those funds.

-However, shorter FD tenors may offer lower interest rates but provide liquidity and flexibility, allowing investors to reassess their investment strategy more frequently.
+However, shorter FD tenures may offer lower interest rates but provide liquidity and flexibility, allowing investors to reassess their investment strategy more frequently.
 Investors who prioritise liquidity can consider short-term FDs.

 FD interest rates are influenced by various factors, and the rates can vary from one issuer to another.
 Here are some key factors that affect FD rates: